Louisiana Tech visits Brewer and Florida International - WTOP News

 Miami; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Florida International hosts Louisiana Tech after Jayden Brewer scored 25 points in Florida International’s 85-82 overtime victory over the Sam Houston Bearkats.
+BOTTOM LINE: Florida International plays Louisiana Tech after Jayden Brewer scored 25 points in Florida International’s 85-82 overtime victory over the Sam Houston Bearkats.

-The Panthers have gone 6-6 in home games.
-Florida International is fifth in the CUSA with 9.5 offensive rebounds per game led by Jonathan Aybar averaging 2.0.
+The Panthers are 6-6 in home games.
+Florida International is ninth in the CUSA scoring 72.2 points while shooting 44.4% from the field.

-The Bulldogs are 5-5 in CUSA play.
-Louisiana Tech has a 1-3 record in games decided by less than 4 points.
+The Bulldogs have gone 5-5 against CUSA opponents.
+Louisiana Tech averages 74.9 points and has outscored opponents by 6.6 points per game.

-Florida International averages 72.2 points per game, 3.9 more points than the 68.3 Louisiana Tech allows.
-Louisiana Tech averages 74.9 points per game, 2.6 more than the 72.3 Florida International allows to opponents.
+Florida International’s average of 5.1 made 3-pointers per game is 2.5 fewer made shots on average than the 7.6 per game Louisiana Tech gives up.
+Louisiana Tech averages 74.9 points per game, 2.6 more than the 72.3 Florida International gives up to opponents.

-TOP PERFORMERS: Brewer is averaging 14.9 points for the Panthers.
-Asim Jones is averaging 11.3 points and 1.6 steals over the last 10 games.
+TOP PERFORMERS: Ashton Williamson is averaging seven points and 1.6 steals for the Panthers.
+Brewer is averaging 13.9 points and 3.9 rebounds while shooting 51.0% over the past 10 games.

-Sean Newman Jr. is averaging 10.2 points and 8.8 assists for the Bulldogs.
-Daniel Batcho is averaging 16.1 points over the last 10 games.
+Daniel Batcho is averaging 18.3 points, seven rebounds and 2.2 blocks for the Bulldogs.
+Sean Newman Jr. is averaging 10.9 points over the last 10 games.

 LAST 10 GAMES: Panthers: 2-8, averaging 69.5 points, 30.4 rebounds, 11.9 assists, 10.0 steals and 4.5 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 74.9 points per game.